 - Complete the Peer Health Educator Application .
-Applications are due no later than March 13, 2019.
+Applications will be available in the middle of fall semester

-- Interviews will be held March 11-31, 2019.
-If you are selected for an interview, we will contact you via email or by phone for an interview.
-Interview with the Coordinator of Peer Health Educators and Wellness Resource Center Staff will include:
+- Interview with the Coordinator of Peer Health Educators and Wellness Resource Center Staff will include:

-- Attend the Certified Peer Educator (CPE) course offered by the Wellness Resource Center in November and pass the BACCHUS exam.
+- Attend the Certified Peer Educator (CPE) course offered by the Wellness Resource Center and pass the BACCHUS exam.